studersi/test-4/tutorial-8/README.md

 ###Goodie: Getting a quicker overview

 If you do this the first time, it all looks a bit overwhelming.
-But then it's only been an hour of work or so, which seems reasonable - even more so if you stretch it over multiple iterations.
-One thing to help you get up to speed is giving you an overview over all the alerts standing behind the scores.
-It’s a good idea to have a look at the distribution of scores as described above.
+But then it's only been an hour of work or so, which seems reasonable - even more so if you stretch it out over multiple iterations.
+One thing to help you get up to speed is getting an overview of all the alerts standing behind the scores.
+It’s a good idea to have a look at the distribution of the scores as described above.
 A good next step is to get a report of how exactly the *anomaly scores* occurred, such as an overview of the rule violations for each anomaly score.
 The following construct generates a report like this.
-On the first line we extract a list of anomaly scores from the incoming requests which actually appear in the log file.
+On the first line, we extract a list of anomaly scores from the incoming requests which actually appear in the log file.
 We then build a loop around these *scores*, read the *request ID* for each *score*, save it in the file `ids` and perform a short analysis for these *IDs* in the *error log*.

 ```bash
 $> cat tutorial-8-example-access.log | alscorein | sort -n | uniq | egrep -v -E "^0" > scores